turbolinks/turbolinks/README.md

 During Turbolinks navigation, the browser will not display its native progress indicator.
 Turbolinks installs a CSS-based progress bar to provide feedback while issuing a request.

 The progress bar is enabled by default.
 It appears automatically for any page that takes longer than 500ms to load.
+(You can change this delay with the [`Turbolinks.setProgressBarDelay`]() method.)

 The progress bar is a `<div>` element with the class name `turbolinks-progress-bar`.
 Its default styles appear first in the document and can be overridden by rules that come later.